 When children leave St White's to go to secondary school, meetings are arranged between the schools with secondary Inclusion Leads/SENCos being invited to meetings during a pupil's time in year six.
-The Inclusion Leader and class teachers meet to discuss each pupil.
-Some SEND children may have additional visits with a teaching assistant or the Family Support Worker to familiarize the children with their new school environment.
+The SENCo and class teacher meet to discuss each pupil.
+Some SEND children may have additional visits with a teaching assistant or the Family Support Worker to familiarise the child with their new school environment.
 In addition, the school works with outside agencies that support with transition such as Families First Plus.